AWS-Hero-Image-2000x900

 3:30 PM - 5:00 PM

-Feel More Alive: Creative Health as the Missing Pillar of Well-Being
+KEYNOTE—Feel More Alive: Creative Health as the Missing Pillar of Well-Being

-We often talk about physical health and mental health, but there's another pillar of well-being that we've been overlooking—it's at the root of why so many of us feel exhausted despite rest, disconnected despite success, and burned out despite all our wellness practices.
+We often talk about physical health and mental health, but there's another pillar of well-being that we've been overlooking—It's at the root of why so many of us feel exhausted despite rest, disconnected despite success, and burned out despite all our wellness practices.
 Creative health is the emerging field focused on the cognitive and emotional capacities that allow us to feel genuinely rejuvenated, vital, and fully alive.
 In this keynote, Katina Bajaj, creative health scientist and chief science officer of Daydreamers, explores why creativity is a biological necessity in an overwhelmed world, how it revives our nervous system in ways sleep alone cannot, and the science-backed practices wellness professionals can bring back to their work and organizations.
 Attendees will leave with an accessible new framework for understanding vitality and practical tools to help themselves and their communities reclaim what makes them feel most alive.

 Attendees will be able to: